 Step 1 – Ensure the Spackle is Flush

+Spackle spots are less noticeable when their texture closely resembles that of the wall materials.
 This also means if the spackle is not flush with the wall and sticks out, it will be more obvious.

-To make sure the spackle is flush with the wall, begin by spreading it out further from the repair edges than necessary during the application process.
+To make sure the spackle is flush with the wall, begin by spreading it out further from the repair edges (than necessary) during the application process.

 Step 2 – Allow the Spackle to Dry and Then Sand